flash121123/TrajViz/Readme.md

 Software Instruction
 ==============================================

-For using the software directly, double click "TrajViz_beta.jar"
+For using the software directly, uncompressed TrajViz_beta.zip, and run TrajViz_beta.jar

 ==============================================